ckurau/naive-mean-reversion/README-nmr.md

 - **Historical earnings database** — removes the lookahead bias in the current earnings calendar (yfinance uses today's known dates, not historical).
 Estimated impact: +0.3 to +0.5% CAGR
 - **Live OOS validation** — 6–12 months of paper trading is the only true out-of-sample test
 - **MOO slippage analysis** — once paper trading has 100+ trades, compare actual fill prices to prior-day close.
 If small-cap slippage exceeds 0.6% avg, the backtest assumptions need revisiting

+**Note on further optimisation:** V34a and V34b confirmed that the payout asymmetry (avg win 3.11% vs avg loss 3.63%) cannot be improved through exit mechanics without destroying the win rate.
+The edge is now fully extracted on the exit side.
+Do not retry mid-trade loss trimming in any form.
+The next genuine signal is live paper trading data.

 ---